erincatto/box2c/docs/simulation.md

 bodyDef.isAwake = true;
 ```

+The `isAwake` flag is ignored if `enableSleep` is false.

 ### Fixed Rotation
 You may want a rigid body, such as a character, to have a fixed
 rotation.
-Such a body should not rotate, even under load.
+Such a body does not rotate, even under load.
 You can use
 the fixed rotation setting to achieve this:

 ```c